About Betsy Todd, MPH, RN

 Wise community leaders have long acknowledged the importance of school nursing in accomplishing these goals.
 But in recent years, this hasn’t prevented cutbacks that eliminate or severely limit the care that nurses can provide to their school communities.

 An October 10 article in the Philadelphia Inquirer describes an acute shortage of nurses in Philadelphia schools.
 Detailed here are multi-school coverage by individual RNs, wildly unrealistic caseloads for many of the nurses, and the significant responsibilities for “medical care” now borne by non-nurse teachers and administrators.
-In the article, Terry Jordan, president of the Philadelphia Federation of Teachers, underscores the complexities of school nurse work, noting, “We have so many families living in deep poverty, and for some of these […]
+In the article, Terry Jordan, president of the Philadelphia Federation of Teachers, underscores the complexities of school nurse work, noting, “We have so many families living in deep poverty, and for some of these families, the […]

 2016-11-21T13:01:51-05:00October 16th, 2015|Nursing|4 Comments